Research Facility Commissioning

 - Proper waste disposal

-The Pre-Commissioning Consultation Form (at the bottom of this page) is used to guide the process and enables researchers the opportunity to ask important questions about safety in their research operations.
+The Pre-Commissioning Consultation Form is used to guide the process and enables researchers the opportunity to ask important questions about safety in their research operations.
 The Laboratory Commissioning Guideline provides guidance for setting up your research operation including procedures and responsibilities.

 Factors to Consider When Projecting Research Start Dates